bedrocklinux/bedrocklinux-website/markdown/1.0beta1/configure.md

 depending on if you are booted into another system installing Bedrock Linux or if you are in a running Bedrock Linux system.

-If you are in another system with the Bedrock Linus filesystem at ~(/mnt/bedrock~), the files are located at
+If you are in another system with the Bedrock Linux filesystem at ~(/mnt/bedrock~), the files are located at

 - `~(/mnt/bedrock~)/etc/init.d/rcS.udev`
 - `~(/mnt/bedrock~)/etc/init.d/rcS.clients`

-If you are in a Bedrock Linus system, modify these files:
+If you are in a Bedrock Linux system, modify these files:

 - `/bedrock/clients/bedrock/etc/init.d/rcS.udev`
 - `/bedrock/clients/bedrock/etc/init.d/rcS.clients`